amitmerchant1990/reverie/reviewers.md

 - Is the submission (including paper and any supplemental materials) anonymized?
 - Is this paper already published elsewhere?

+## Resubmissions

+**Q**: If I'm reviewing a resubmission (that I reviewed before) do I have to write a very different review?<br>
+**A**: No!
+You may choose to, and perhaps should, focus on whether and how the authors responded to the previous reviews.
+It’s very helpful if you can indicate that you read their response and say whether you feel weaknesses/revisions were addressed or not.

 ## Other Questions